Engineering - Capital Improvement Projects

 Quality Assurance for Projects

-The Quality Assurance Program (QAP) is a sampling and testing program that will provide assurance that the materials and workmanship incorporated into Tuolumne County Community Resources Agency projects are in conformance with the contract specifications.
+The Quality Assurance Program (QAP) is a sampling and testing program that ensures that the materials and workmanship incorporated into Tuolumne County Department of Public Works projects conform to the contract specifications.

 Environmental Review for Projects

-Projects in the planning process that have environmental review documents subject to public review and comment can be viewed at the Community Resources Department's Environmental Review Documents Page.
+Projects in the planning process with environmental review documents that are subject to public review and comment can be viewed at the Community Development Department's Environmental Review Documents Page.

 Resources & Documents for Disadvantaged Business Enterprises (DBEs) and other small businesses: